-Invalidation is one of the worst relationship sins, because it makes your partner feel unimportant, crazy for having those feelings, and not heard or understood.
+Invalidation is one of the worst relationship sins because it makes your partner feel unimportant and crazy for having those feelings, and not heard or understood.
 It’s the equivalent of saying, “I don’t want you to feel.”

 And by allowing space for your partner’s unpleasant emotions, you enable their healthy flow instead of demanding they be stuffed in, which only leads to an eventual explosion.